KatiRG/ckanext-validation/README.md

 * Status
 * Validation report URL

-`paster validation report-full` will add a row on the output CSV for each error found on the validation report (limited to ten occurrences of the same error
+`ckan -c /path/to/ckan/ini validation report-full` will add a row on the output CSV for each error found on the validation report (limited to ten occurrences of the same error
     type per file).
 So the fields in the generated CSV report will be: